lowsound42/blog/content/posts/escalator.md

 - The 'grok, is this true?' morons on twitter
 - Other similar people doing similarly idiotic things

 People don't care about being better, they just care about quicker.
 In fact, quicker and shittier is fine.

+I'll admit, after having gotten this far into writing this, the analogy does seem to break down a bit.
+We're not all trying to go to the same place and so we're not all standing on the same escalator.
+Some people are all about the hustle and grind and other people are normal.
+My point is that the way so called AI is being marketed to us is the same way the escalator was probably sold to people, i.e. "wow, we are about to accelerate into the future!"
+But we actually end up going slower.
+I'm also aware that part of the benefit of an escalator is to be able to rest your legs.
+And if that's what you want to do, rest your brain, that's cool.

-Krist's rant sounds almost prophetic to me, like he was possessed by someone from the future.
+To me, Krist's rant sounds almost prophetic, like he was possessed by someone from the future.
 You want to stand on the escalator?
-Fine, just move to the side please (i.e. stand to the right and please just leave me/us alone).
+Fine, let me take the stairs or go some other way.
+I don't have to stand on this thing with you.
 Which leads me to the next point.

 ### The "AI is inevitable" bullshit